aydancoskun/FairnessTNA/README.md

 fairness
 ========

-Fork of the Time and Attendance System TimeTrex by Mike Benoit licensed under GNU AFFERO GENERAL PUBLIC LICENSE V3
+Fork of the Time and Attendance System TimeTrex by Mike Benoit licensed under the GNU AFFERO GENERAL PUBLIC LICENSE VERSION 3
+See LICENSE file for details